janeduardo19/contact-list/README.md

 # About the project
 This is a back-end project with the goal to improve my knowledge in back-end and apis with Java.<br>
 I am using it to study JUnit too.
+Also, I answered some questions about software quality, which knowledge I<br>
-You can find all my goals, technologies, and the process to start<br> the project are bellow.
+always apply in my projects such as SOLID, Clean code, software design, etc. You can find all my goals, <br>
+technologies, quastions answered with the project and the process to start the project are bellow.<br>

+ 1.

 ## Objectives